puppetlabs/puppet-docs/source/puppet/4.2/reference/reporting_about.md

 ## Configuring Reporting

-Agents do not send reports by default.
-You can enable reporting by changing the [`report`][] setting on agents' [`puppet.conf`][] to true.
+Puppet agent sends reports by default.
+You can disable reporting with the [`report`][report] setting in agents' [`puppet.conf`][puppet.conf].

-You can configure enabled report processors, whether on a Puppet master or via `puppet apply`, by passing a comma-separated list of report processor names in the [`reports`][] setting.
-The default `reports` value is 'store', which stores them in the configured [`reportdir`][].
+On Puppet master servers (and nodes running Puppet apply), you can configure enabled report processors as a comma-separated list in the [`reports`][reports] setting.
+The default `reports` value is 'store', which stores them in the configured [`reportdir`][reportdir].
 You can also disable reports entirely by setting `reports` to 'none'.

 ## Practical Reporting for Beginners

 Puppet's reporting features are powerful, but there are simple ways to work with them.
-Puppet Enterprise includes [helpful reporting tools](/pe/latest/CM_reports.html) in the console, and [PuppetDB](/puppetdb/latest/) provides the [`puppetdb` report processor](/puppetdb/latest/connect_puppet_master.html#enabling-report-storage) with the `puppetdb-termini` package that can interface with tools like [Puppetboard](https://github.com/puppet-community/puppetboard) or [PuppetExplorer](https://github.com/spotify/puppetexplorer).
+Puppet Enterprise includes [helpful reporting tools](/pe/latest/CM_reports.html) in the console, and [PuppetDB](/puppetdb/latest/) (with [its report processor enabled](/puppetdb/latest/connect_puppet_master.html#enabling-report-storage)) can interface with third-party tools like [Puppetboard](https://github.com/puppet-community/puppetboard) or [PuppetExplorer](https://github.com/spotify/puppetexplorer).

 Puppet has several basic built-in [report processors](/references/latest/report.html).
 For example, the `http` processor sends YAML dumps of reports via POST requests to a designated URL, while `log` saves received logs to a local log file.